bhaaskara/Kubernetes/HELM/Helm_Concepts.md

 ├── Chart.yaml                     # A YAML file containing information about the chart
 ├── charts                         # Dir Contains sub charts/Dependencies
 ├── templates                      # upon which helm install ation (directory of templates that, when combined with values, will generate valid Kubernetes manifest files.)
-│   ├── NOTES.txt
+│   ├── NOTES.txt                  # Contents will be displayed upon chart installation
 │   ├── _helpers.tpl               # contains the templates
 │   ├── deployment.yaml
 │   ├── hpa.yaml
 │   ├── ingress.yaml